snowloving/SnowBench4Quant/README.md

 ## 🙏 Acknowledgements
-The code is based on [SGDAT](https://github.com/gushan/SGDAT/blob/main/README.md).
+This project is built upon the excellent work of the following open-source projects (listed in order of reference, not contribution):

+- [SGDAT](https://github.com/gushan/SGDAT) — SGD with Adaptive Threshold for binary neural networks
+- [BinaryNet](https://github.com/itayhubara/BinaryNet) — Training deep neural networks with weights and activations constrained to +1 or -1

+We are grateful to all the researchers and developers who have made their code publicly available, enabling this benchmark to exist.

 ## 📧 Contact
-For questions or suggestions, please open an issue or contact a1311965600@gmai.com.
+For questions or suggestions, please open an issue or contact a1311965600@gmail.com.